 Concert Band Rehearsals:

-The Greensboro Concert Band, under the direction of Evan Feldman, is a group of approximately 65 enthusiastic, non-professional musicians who rehearse weekly and perform extensively throughout the year.
+, under the direction of Evan Feldman, is a group of approximately 65 enthusiastic, non-professional musicians who rehearse weekly and perform extensively throughout the year.
 Band membership consists of people from almost every imaginable background, ranging in age from teens to senior citizens, all coming together through a common love of music.
 There are no auditions and the only requirement for membership is a willingness to polish current skills, relearn old ones, and attend weekly rehearsals.

 In 1977, approximately 50 musicians were recruited from the community to share their musical talents with the public.
 The first rehearsals began in January 1978 and after a formal concert that spring, the band played in a series of informal outdoor concerts that eventually became Music for a Sunday Evening in the Park (MUSEP).
 This concert series is now a permanent and popular part of the Music Center's summer programming, with the concert band still performing two of the 16 concerts and drawing audiences of thousands.